Head and Neck Cancer Research

 He has coauthored dozens of manuscripts/abstracts and presented his research at several national and international conferences.
 He is a member of the American Society of Clinical Oncology (ASCO), American Association for Cancer Research (AACR), the Multinational Association of Supportive Care in Care (MASCC), and several other national and international associations.
 He is an Associate Editor for Human Vaccines & Immunotherapeutics, and on the Editorial Board of Oral Oncology.

 Tammara Watts, MD, PhD

-Dr. Watts' laboratory focuses on the pathophysiology of the tumor microenvironment HPV-negative head and neck squamous cell carcinoma.
-Their long-term objective is to understand the bidirectional signaling mechanisms between MSCs, oral cavity, and oropharyngeal cancer that governs epitheilal to mesenchymal transition (EMT) along with elucidating how cancer cells render the stroma pro-tumorigenic, with the translational aim of designing stromal based targeted therapy to improve cisplatin responsiveness in head and neck cancer.
+Dr. Watts' laboratory focuses on the pathophysiology of the tumor microenvironment in HPV-negative head and neck squamous cell carcinoma.
+Their long-term objective is to understand the bidirectional signaling mechanisms between mesenchymal stem cells (MSCs), oral cavity, and oropharyngeal cancer that governs epithelial to mesenchymal transition (EMT) along with elucidating how cancer cells render the stroma pro-tumorigenic, with the translational aim of designing stromal-based targeted therapy to improve cisplatin responsiveness in head and neck cancer.